 Happy 100th birthday National Parks!
 Last year on our epic US road trip we had the chance to visit a few of the best US national parks in the country.
 We didn’t get all 59 US national parks but we did make it 11 of the best US national parks.
-The other 48 US national parks are still on our ever growing bucket list.
+The other 48 US national parks are still on our ever-growing bucket list.

 If you are planning a US road trip or just a summer vacation and hoping to visit several of the best US national parks make sure to purchase the “America is Beautiful” pass.

 The America is beautiful pass is valid for 1 year and allows you into all the best US national parks, you can purchase online or at select national parks.
-We purchased online and had it shipped to our house before taking off on our road trip.
+We purchased it online and had it shipped to our house before taking off on our road trip.
 Here are the best US national parks we visited on our epic US road trip.

 Best US National Parks You Need To Visit